 Ok, so you’re bringing your phone.
 That’s a given.
 If you’re on T-Mobile, you should be in great shape to travel already.
 Sprint appears to have a similar program.
 The data connection on these plans will be slower than you’re used to, but useable especially for phone calls, texts, and emails.
 Maps, for example, may load slowly.
 (Check out offline Google Maps).
-Normal phone calls to the US will cost $$, and calls to the UK will be expensive.
+Normal phone calls to the US will be expensive, and calls to the UK even moreso.
 If you’re on another carrier, you need to decide how badly you need to be accessible via your US number (this means phone calls and SMS text messages – be mindful of things like two-factor authentication via SMS, as well).

-If you can survive without your US number while you’re here, the easiest thing to do is pick up a SIM card once you land.
+If you can survive without your US number while you’re here, the easiest thing to do is pick up a dirt cheap SIM card once you land.
 Don’t worry about purchasing some travel SIM from the airport or online ahead of time – these are an expensive waste of time.
 Likewise, calling up your US mobile provider and asking for their international roaming plan will cost you a small fortune.
 Taking your phone over and using it normally without adding any sort of international plan will cost you a large fortune.

 If none of this makes sense, keep your phone on airline mode for the duration of your trip and enable only wifi.
 Finding free hotspots can sometimes be tricky; the best advice I can give here is to find a McDonald’s, as they usually offer free wifi.

-The better alternative is to buy a Pay as You Go (PAYG) SIM card at a London cell phone shop or at the grocery store – seriously, it’s really easy.
+The better alternative is to buy a Pay as You Go (PAYG) SIM card at a London cell phone shop or at the grocery store – seriously, it’s really cheap and easy.